 Jitter Test

 Measure how stable your network latency is over time.
 High jitter causes choppy voice calls, video stutters, and lag spikes in gaming — even when your average ping looks fine.
+This tool sends the same kind of browser-based HTTP requests as our ping test — see that page for how latency measurement from a browser actually works.

 Live jitter measurement